secretstartups/handbook/finance/procurement/professional-services/index.html.md

 - Do NOT agree to ANY business, legal, and or pricing prior to engaging the procurement team.
     - This ensures alignment across the multiple functions to make good-faith commitments to vendors and don’t put our company in to possible risk.

-## How Do I Submit a Request to Purchase New Software?
+## How Do I Submit a Request for Professional Services/Contractor?
 - Once you've chosen your vendor and have followed the Bid Requirements per above, follow these instructions:
 1. [Login to Coupa](https://about.gitlab.com/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-access-coupa) via Okta.
 1. Go to "Forms" in the upper right of your screen.